Car Insurance Arbitration: What It Is and How It Works

 Award issued 1–2 weeks post-hearing

-Total: Roughly 3 to 5 months — significantly faster than most litigation timelines.
+Total: Roughly 100 to 110 days on average — significantly faster than most litigation timelines, which can stretch well beyond a year.

 What Does Arbitration Cost?